Economy of North Macedonia: Tourism

-Tourism is a significant part of the economy.
+North Macedonia has a burgeoning tourism sector which has helped diversify and grow its overall economy.

 Macroeconomics

 Real GDP in the first half of 2011 increased by 5.2%.
 This robust growth was mainly driven by 23.6% growth in the construction sector; 13.2% in mining, quarrying, and manufacturing; 12.4% in wholesale and retail trade; and 4.2% in transport and communication services.
 Industrial output in the first 8 months of 2011 was 7.5% higher than in the same period of 2010.
 Low public and external debt and a comfortable level of foreign exchange reserves allowed for further relaxation of monetary policy, with the reference interest rate of the Central Bank decreasing to 4%.
 Due to rising prices for energy, fuel, and food on international markets, inflation increased in the first half of 2011, but later decreased to an annualized rate of 3.4% at the end of September.
 The official unemployment rate dropped to 24.6% in the fourth quarter of 2015, but remained one of the highest in Europe.
 Many people work in the gray economy, and many experts estimate North Macedonia's actual unemployment is lower.

 The government budget has generally kept within projections.
 The budget deficit at the end of August 2011 reached about 2% of GDP, and fiscal authorities seemed committed to keeping it under the projected target of 2.5% of GDP by the end of the year.
 In addition to 220 million euros (approx. $298 million) drawn from an IMF Precautionary Credit Line (PCL) in March, financing mostly came from domestic borrowing.
 However, by the end of the year a financing gap remained of about 50 million to 60 million euros (approx. $67 million to $81 million), which the government plans to cover by borrowing from international capital markets, supported by a policy-based guarantee by the World Bank.
 The central government's public debt remained low at 26% of GDP, but represents a gradual increase from previous years.
 Despite lowering the Central Bank bills rate, the Central Bank has not changed liquidity indicators for banks or the reserve requirement since 2009, curbing credit growth to 7.5% in the first three-quarters of 2011.
 Nikola Gruevski says the government will pay off its entire debt to the private sector by February 2013 in order to improve the economy's overall liquidity.